linsod/LineAPIserver/README.md

 Type the Domain name.<br>

-## STEP 3： get a free website server and domainfrom 【Heroku】
+## STEP 3： Get a free website server and domainfrom 【Heroku】
 <b>Freenom</b> provide a free website domain such as ```.ga``` or ```.tk```  ...<br>

 First,  create a account and sign in.<br>